Flaming Star

 Flaming Star is a 1960 American Western film starring Elvis Presley, Barbara Eden, and Steve Forrest, based on the book Flaming Lance (1958) by Clair Huffaker.
-Critics agreed that Presley gave one of his best acting performances as the mixed-blood "Pacer Burton", a dramatic role.
+Critics agreed that Presley gave one of his better acting performances as the mixed-blood "Pacer Burton", a dramatic role.
 The film was directed by Don Siegel and had a working title of Black Star.

 The film reached number 12 on the box-office charts.

 It was filmed in Utah and Los Angeles, as well as in Wildwood Regional Park in Thousand Oaks, California.
-A road near Wildwood in Thousand Oaks has been named Flaming Star Avenue after the movie.
+A road near Wildwood in Thousand Oaks has been named Flaming Star Avenue after the film.

-Synopsis
+Plot

-Elvis Presley plays Pacer Burton, the son of a Kiowa mother and a Texan father working as a rancher.
+Pacer Burton is the son of a Kiowa mother and a Texan father working as a rancher.
 His family, including a half-brother, Clint, live a typical life on the Texan frontier.
 Life becomes anything but typical when a nearby tribe of Kiowa begin raiding neighboring homesteads.
 Pacer soon finds himself caught between the two worlds, part of both, but belonging to neither.